-The Plan's goals and objectives are focused on preventing homelessness, developing adequate support services and facilities for the populations experiencing homelessness, increasing all types of housing for the homeless, and reducing impacts of homelessness on the community.
-Implementation of the objectives is based on realistic factors such as cost and funding availability, the entitlement process, staff resources or those of service providers, and time needed to organize the services and/or construct facilities.
-Because the City of Goleta has limited fiscal and staff resources, many of these objectives require significant coordination, collaboration, and funding from the County and other entities.
+Goals and objectives are focused on preventing homelessness, developing adequate support services and facilities for the populations experiencing homelessness, and improving the ongoing systemic response, including data sharing and collective planning.
+They are categorized into Short-Term (1-2 years), Mid-Term (3-5 years) and Long-Term (6-10 years) implementation timeframes based on realistic factors such as cost and funding availability, entitlement process, staff resources or those of service providers, and time needed to organize the services and/or construct the facility.